Kiran7007/Interview-Preparation/docs/kotlin.md

 val (age, name) = employee // Compiles, but meaning is wrong
 ```

-Interview Answer:
-> - Destructuring allows values to be unpacked into variables.

 ---

 ## What does the `open` keyword mean in Kotlin?